 Tip!
 When you’re hungry for a snack or a light meal, go to town and visit Izmir Kumru.
 They sell amazing sandwiches with different kinds of meat on it.
 It’s a small place with a couple of tables outside.
 They also sell ‘midye’ (stuffed mussels).
-It was my first time eating them and they are really good.
+It was my first time eating them and they are so good.
 They are stuffed with rice, served on a plate (you pay per mussel) and you put some fresh lemon juice on them.
 Absolutely lovely!

-This group excursion took us to a natural mud bath and then through the rivers, to Iztutu beach.
+This group excursion took us to a natural mud bath and then through the rivers to Iztutu beach.
 Iztutu beach is also called turtle beach.
 It is actually a beach where sea turtles lay there eggs.
 Therefore the beach is only open between certain hours.
 There is also no sewer system on the beach.
 In the restrooms everything is done with salt water.
 So don’t fill up your water bottle.
 You’ll be disappointed 😉 There is also a turtle rescue place, where you can visit the turtles who are sick of have been hurt by the nets by fisher boats.
 The entrance is free.

-Dalyan itself is a beautiful little town.
+Dalyan is a beautiful little town.
 There are many places to eat.
 I booked a basic apartment through Booking.com.
 It was extremely cheap.
 The apartment had one bedroom and a small kitchen.
 Everything was very basic, but perfect.
 The location was good and the owner was helpful and friendly.

 After some hesitation from me, I agreed to rent a quad.
 It is so easy to go for a drive.
 There are so many beautiful remote beaches.
 Just follow the main road across the small lake “Sulungur Golu”.
 And if you’re going through the mountains.
 Bring a small Turkish translation book with you.
 In case you need to ask for the way home.
 People do not speak English.
 You can even take the quad from Dalyan to Iztutu beach, which is around 30 minutes away.
 You can also go up and follow the main road around the big lake “Koycegiz Golu”.
-Take a map with you and drive up to Yuvarlakcay, which is a stream up in the mountains with some nice restaurant nearby.
+Take a map with you and drive up to Yuvarlakcay, which is a stream up in the mountains with some nice restaurants nearby.

 2. There is a another restaurant on that same road.
 It’s located by the river and you get to feed little turtles.
 I really loved the food and the surrounding of the restaurant.
-Check out their website on http://www.golbasi.com (in English as well!).
+Check out their website on www.golbasi.com (in English as well!).
 If you’re not sure what to order from the big menu, the “kuzu guvec” and the “sac kavurma” are highly recommended.